jeremy011999/10C-game/README.md

 * C++ programming language (computer must have compiler for C++)
 * Game is optimized for the smaller window size, but can be enlarged in the game options page
 * Game is cross-platform desktop application optimized for Mac OS and Windows.
+* Game was designed and tested on MacBook Pro with MacOS Version 10.14.

 <a name="setup"/>

 ## Setup
-In order to run this application, install Qt on your computer and open the project via the .pro file.
+* In order to run this application, install Qt on your computer and open the project via the .pro file.
 Once this opens the file and all other cpp files included in the zip, click the green play button to run the game.
 Click start game to begin playing!

 <a name="features"/>

-## Cool Features
+## Features
 * Options Page and Functionality
 	- The options window contains many of our setting features.
 From this window, you can adjust the sound (mute/unmute), change the